Clifton, Bristol: Geography

+History

+Clifton was recorded in the Domesday Book as Clistone, the name of the village denoting a 'hillside settlement' and referring to its position on a steep hill.
+Situated to the west of Bristol city centre, it was at one time a separate settlement.
+The earliest depiction of the village is as a detail in James Millerd's 1673 prospect of Bristol.

+The village became attached to Bristol by continuous development during the Georgian era and was formally incorporated into the city in the 1830s.
+Until 1898, Clifton St Andrew was a separate civil parish within the Municipal Borough of Bristol.
+In 1891 the parish had a population of 29,345.
+On 30 September 1896, the parish was abolished to form North Bristol.

 Clifton is one of the oldest and most affluent areas of the city, much of it having been built with profits from tobacco and the slave trade.
-Situated to the west of Bristol city centre, it was at one time a separate settlement but became attached to Bristol by continuous development during the Georgian era and was formally incorporated into the city in the 1830s.
 Grand houses that required many servants were built in the area.
 Although some were detached or semi-detached properties, the bulk were built as terraces, many with three or more floors.
 One famous terrace is the majestic Royal York Crescent, visible from the Avon Gorge below and looking across the Bristol docks.
 Berkeley Square and Berkeley Crescent, which were built around 1790, are examples of Georgian architecture.
 Secluded squares include the triangular Canynge Square.
 The Whiteladies Picture House on Whiteladies Road was converted into offices and a gymnasium in 2001 but it was re-opened as a cinema by Everyman Cinemas in 2016.
 Clifton Lido was built in 1850 but closed to the public in 1990, it was redeveloped and opened again to the public in November 2008.

 On 17 December 1978 a bomb on Queen's Road in Clifton detonated, injuring at least seven people.
 The Provisional IRA was responsible.

-Parts of Clifton itself are now in the process of being pedestrianised.

-Demographics

-Clifton ward, which includes Hotwells, has a population of 10,452 in 5,007 households, according to adjusted figures for the 2001 census.
-On the same basis, Clifton East ward has a population of 9,538 in 4,741 households.
-In Clifton ward, 27% of the adult population (aged 16 to 74 years) is in full-time education.

-Geography and transport

-Immediately north of Clifton is Durdham Down, a relatively flat and open area, used for recreation purposes.
-On the western edge of Clifton is Clifton Down, a less open/more wooded area, adjacent to the gorge.
-Clifton is home to many buildings of the University of Bristol, including Goldney Hall; Isambard Kingdom Brunel's Clifton Suspension Bridge; the Roman Catholic Clifton Cathedral; Christ Church, Clifton Down; Clifton College; Clifton High School; the former Amberley House preparatory school; Queen Elizabeth's Hospital School, The Clifton Club; and Bristol Zoo.
+Transport

 Clifton is served by Clifton Down railway station on the local Severn Beach railway line, and by frequent bus services from central Bristol.
 It has road links to the city centre and outer western suburbs, and across the Clifton Suspension Bridge to Leigh Woods in North Somerset.
 Between 1893 and 1934, it was connected to Hotwells by the Clifton Rocks Railway.